moonwalkers-shenanigans

 #privacy #linux

 I'm back with an another post... for some reason.
 This time I'll talk about esims.
 So tf are those esims anyway?
 Esim stands for embedded subscriber identity module(I think), it's basically a piece of hardware in your phone which saves all of the info, which is required to connect to a mobile network.
 To simplify this, it's a normal sim, but embedded in your phone.
 Here my thoughts about them: Pros: takes less space, free second sim slot, fairly easy to add it to your phone(depends on your phone's UI) Cons: no user authentication everytime phone tries to connect to the network, changing devices can be a pain(since you need to get a new qr code issued), saved sims stay on your phone after a factory reset.
-I'd say that it's a nice piece technology, but I think that it will kinda make our privacy situation worse, because esims force you to use a single device.
+I'd say that it's a nice piece technology, but I think that it will kinda make our privacy situation worse, because esims force you to use a single device. update: it seems like enabling a pin verification on esims is possible, but I still think that moving them between devices is a bit of an issue which iOS kinda solves(between apple phones only). and I am saying kinda, because transferring them to an android device is not a thing.
+Stock google is trying to solve this as well, but I don't really know if it's really a thing now.
+I just know that it is not a thing in custom roms

 hello, こんにちは and bonjour. welcome to this blog I guess.
 I'll try to write something about online privacy here from time to time.
 Here goes nothing🙂.
 By the way I've enabled fediverse integration, so you might see this post on mastodon.